 For most young people finances and business capital seems to be what comes to mind when they are asked to consider starting up a new business.
 Although experts have said that there is more to a business than the startup capital, there are still many young people who wish to go after the money first.

-Every entrepreneur has had rough times especially at inception however, this moments are said to be moments of truth which lay the foundation for future successes with passion as the major driving force.
+Every entrepreneur has had rough times especially at inception however, these moments are said to be moments of truth which lay the foundation for future successes with passion as the major driving force.

-In few sentences, please describe the person of MS. MARY NJOKI.
+In a few sentences, please describe the person of MS. MARY NJOKI.

 She grew up in a small village in Kenya called Ngarariga but that did not stop her from pursuing her dreams.
 By being persistent and tenacious she has been able to build a successful PR Company; Glass House PR Ltd; which is a top PR company in East Africa.